NCEAS/metadig-engine/docs/operations-manual.md

 These commands only need to be entered once, and as they have been run for the current DataONE production and development k8s clusters, do not need to be run again.
 The PV that metadig-engine services uses is manually created.
 See a description of CephFS subvolumes used with k8s services described [here](https://github.com/DataONEorg/k8s-cluster/blob/main/storage/Ceph/Ceph-CSI-CephFS.md).

-*Note that the CephFS volume can be maid available to the Linux comnand line at `/mnt/k8ssubvol` for convienence and debugging purposes.
+*Note that the CephFS volume can be made available to the Linux comnand line at `/mnt/k8ssubvol` for convienence and debugging purposes.
 This Linux volume mount is not required for any metadig-engine services, as access to the Ceph Storage Cluster is provided through ceph-csi.
 To make this CephFS volume directly accessible to the Linux command line, for machines within the k8s cluster see https://github.com/DataONEorg/k8s-cluster/blob/main/storage/Ceph/Ceph-CSI-CephFS.md#provisioning-static-cephfs-volumes*

 ### PostgreSQL